chasharpur/uk-compare/README.md

 It may not be immediately obvious that a suffix tree can be used for comparison, but it can clearly be used for searching.
 When looking for the string ana we travel first to the root, locate the a-child, then verify that it continues with at least na.
-Similarly for the string na.
+Similarly for the string na we find n at the root, then follow it until it fully matches na.
 Since the suffix tree stores ALL start positions in the text we can find all SUBstrings of the string in time proportional to the length of the text BEING SEARCHED FOR.
 In a text of 1 million characters we can test